-Using barley straw to control algae in your pond can be an effective and safe method.
-This is because barley straw releases natural chemicals into the water, which inhibits the growth of certain kinds of algae.
+Barley straw can be an effective and safe way to get rid of algae in your pond.
+This is because barley straw releases natural chemicals into the water, which inhibit the growth of certain kinds of algae.
 While this is an excellent preventative measure, it does not get rid of existing algae blooms.

 If you are interested in using barley straw to prevent algae from growing, the best time to do so is during the spring or summer.
 Adding it during these months is especially helpful since the temperature of the water is typically higher than in the winter.
 When the water is cold, the barley will not decompose as quickly, meaning it may take longer to see results.
 However, if you wait until the warmer months, it is possible to see positive effects after a couple of weeks.

-If you are considering using barley straw to keep your pond clean and clear, you might be wondering what the proper dosage is.
-It is important to follow the manufacturer’s directions to avoid overdosing or overstressing the filtration system.
+If you are considering using barley straw to keep your pond clean and clear, you might be wondering what the proper amount to use is.
+First of all, it’s important that you follow the instructions from the manufacturer to keep the filtration system from getting too much or too little of what it needs.
 You should also avoid saturating the pond with too much barley.
 If you do overdo it, you might end up causing fish kills.

 You can also buy pellets that you can throw into the pond.
 While this method may sound easy, it can create a big mess.
 It is also slightly more expensive than the physical bale.
 Depending on the nutrient levels of your pond, you may need to add two or three times the recommended dose.
 If you live in a warm climate, you can add new bales after 5 months.